 User set ADT.

-If any of the ADTs are breached, the DCC:
+If any of the ADTs are breached, the DCC shall (subject to Cluase 21 of the SMETS1 Supporting Requirements):

-Quarantines the Service Request / Signed Pre-Command and logs which Service Requests/Signed Pre-Commands have been quarantined as a result of exceeding which ADT; and
+Quarantines the SMETS1 Service Request, Transformed Service Request or Signed Pre-Command and logs which SMETS1 Service Request, Transformed Service Requests or Signed Pre-Commands have been quarantined as a result of exceeding which ADT; and

-Creates an DCC Service Management System (DSMS) on the SSI for each affected User, listing all Service Requests / Signed Pre-Commands that have been quarantined to date as a result of exceeding which ADT for that User, and provides an SMSR reference number to the User.
+Creates an DCC Service Management System (DSMS) on the SSI for each affected User, listing all SMETS1 Service Requests, Transformed Service Requests or Signed Pre-Commands that have been quarantined to date as a result of exceeding which ADT for that User, and provides an SMSR reference number to the User.

-If the DCC set ADT has been breached, the DCC investigates the breach and assesses whether the Service Requests / Signed Pre-Commands must be deleted from the DCC Systems.
-If the Service Requests / Signed Pre-Commands must be deleted from the DCC Systems, the DCC deletes them, updates the status of the DSMS to ‘closed’ on the SSI and notifies the User.
-If the Service Requests / Signed Pre-Commands may be processed, the DCC updates the status of the DSMS and notifies the User.
+If the DCC set ADT has been breached, the DCC investigates the breach and assesses whether the SMETS1 Service Requests, Transformed Service Requests or Signed Pre-Commands must be deleted from the DCC Systems.
+If the SMETS1 Service Request, Transformed Service Requests or Signed Pre-Commands must be deleted from the DCC Systems, the DCC deletes them, updates the status of the DSMS to ‘closed’ on the SSI and notifies the User.
+If the SMETS1 Service Requests, Transformed Service Requests or Signed Pre-Commands may be processed, the DCC updates the status of the DSMS and notifies the User.

-The User may view (for 30 days from quarantine) and download (for 120 hours from quarantine) which Service Requests / Signed Pre-Commands exceeded the DCC ADT and have therefore been quarantined.
-If the User does not take any action, the DCC deletes the Service Requests / Signed Pre-Commands from its DCC Systems after 120 hours;
+The User may view (for 30 days from quarantine) and download (for 120 hours from quarantine) which SMETS1 Service Requests, Transformed Service Requests or Signed Pre-Commands exceeded the DCC ADT and have therefore been quarantined.
+If the User does not take any action, the DCC deletes the SMETS1 Service Requests, Transformed Service Requests or Signed Pre-Commands from its DCC Systems after 120 hours;

-If the User wishes to take action, the User downloads the report, investigates and composes a QCA File to notify the DCC of whether each of the Service Request / Signed Pre-Command should be deleted or processed further by the DCC.
+If the User wishes to take action, the User downloads the report, investigates and composes a QCA File to notify the DCC of whether each of the SMETS1 Service Request, Transformed Service Request or Signed Pre-Command should be deleted or processed further by the DCC.
 The QCA File is Digitally Signed using an IKI Private Key associated with a File Signing Certificate.
 The User sends the QCA File to the DCC.
 (The QCA File is sent by email, and the DSMS reference number is in the subject of the email.)

 The DCC receives the QCA File, and within 24 hours of receipt applies the following checks: